Last updated: June 2026

 - Hosts can enable or disable power-ups, set time limits, and customize team sizes.

-- You do not need a paid plan to host most game modes — free accounts work for standard hosting.
+- You don’t need a paid plan to host most game modes — free accounts work for standard hosting.

-- The host does not play alongside students; they observe and manage the session in real time.
+- The host doesn’t play alongside students; they observe and manage the session in real time.

 What Does It Mean to Be a Blooket Host?